• Skip to primary navigation

 Ueno park Tokyo Japan

-This isn’t hard, but you will probably be riding the subway a lot.
-Buying a Suica card will save you lots of time and hassle.
+Since you'll probably ride the subway a lot, a Tokyo subway card will save you lots of time and hassle.

 Riding the subway